muritane/coordination-architecture/excecutional_literacies.md

 - stability of distinctions under pressure,
 - resistance to narrative substitution,
 - willingness to incur **real cost deliberately**,
-- and consistent refusal to rely on
+- refusal to rely on **non-executable infinities**.
-  **non-executable infinities**
-  (of time, information, reversibility, or redesign).

 Literacy includes knowing **when not to act**, when to refuse ill-posed execution, and when redesign is required rather than justification.

 Correctness does not guarantee safety.
 Survival requires structural coherence under load.

 ---